mzgoddard/webpack-testing-1/style-loading/README.md

    yarn add style-loader css-loader postcss-loader autoprefixer
    ```

-1. Add the below configuration to `webpack.config.js` after the babel-loader config.
-This instructs webpack to use the just installed loaders to parse and render css.
+1. Add the below configuration to `webpack.config.js` in the `rules` section after the babel-loader config.
+This instructs webpack to use the loaders you installed in the previous step to parse and render css.

-   The configuraiton includes enabled CSS Modules.
+   The configuration enables CSS Modules.
 This will transform classes into identifiers that help avoid human errors around reusing existing keys in a project or keys also used by parts of a site included from another project.

    ```js
    {